After more than fifteen years of practice, Katie Chamberlain remains committed to seeking social, political and economic justice for her clients.

 - Pacific Coast Labor & Employment Law Conference, Planning Committee

-- Legal Voice, Board of Directors, and Intake Committee
+- Legal Voice, Intake Committee

 Past Professional and Civic Involvement

 - Oregon New Lawyers Division, Law School Outreach Committee

 - Lane County Bar Association, Employment Law Committee